 JK unveils Rs 80k cr budget

-Jammu, Jan 11 (PTI) The Jammu and Kashmir government today unveiled a Rs 80,313 crore budget with multiple sops for farmers and industry while announcing the implementation of 7th pay commission from April with 1 per ent DA.
+(Eds: Moving with minor edits) Jammu, Jan 11 (PTI) The Jammu and Kashmir government today unveiled a Rs 80,313 crore budget with multiple sops for farmers and industry while announcing the implementation of 7th pay commission from April, along with 1 per cent DA.

 It also introduced a slew of new initiatives and capital infusion in Central Cooperative Banks in the state besides various amnesties.